sisoje/swiftui-view-inspection/README.md

 - **Navigation Testing**: Capabilities to test NavigationStack and navigation flow.
 - **Interactive Element Testing**: Test buttons, toggles, and other interactive SwiftUI components.

+## Project Structure

+The project is structured as follows:

+- `HostApp/`: Contains the host application for testing
+  - `HostAppMain.swift`: Defines the main app entry point as an extension of ViewHostingApp
+  - `HostAppTests.swift`: Empty file needed for the test target (all test cases are implemented in the ViewTesting framework)
+- `Sources/`: Contains the main source code for the framework
+  - `ViewHosting/`: Core hosting functionality
+  - `ViewTesting/`: Testing utilities and extensions

 ## Installation

 Add the following to your `Package.swift` file: